Analysis | Trump’s new lawyer didn’t just decline to prosecute Bill Cosby; he also fought his later prosecution

 Castor added: “I made a judgment as the sovereign representing the commonwealth not to prosecute Cosby.
 I was the only person in Pennsylvania who had the power to make that decision, and I made it.”

-Castor explained that he made the decision so that Cosby couldn’t plead the 5th Amendment in a civil case brought by the woman, Andrea Constand, which was ultimately settled in 2006.
+Castor explained that he made the decision so that Cosby couldn’t plead the Fifth Amendment in a civil case brought by the woman, Andrea Constand, which was ultimately settled in 2006.
 Cosby’s team used the supposed agreement in failed attempts to get the later criminal case dismissed and to argue that Cosby’s deposition in that civil case couldn’t be used at trial.

 The judge, Steven T. O’Neill, asked Castor in that trial in 2016 why he hadn’t put the agreement in writing.